An Uncommon City

 8. Uncommoning urbanism: Recapitulation

-The book shows ethnographic examples on three ways in which an uncommon city emerges in approaches whereby bodily diversity is mobilised–prototypes, public infrastructures, and design studio projects–activating a possible approach to urbanism: Each of these activations entails a mode of city-making (urbanising) articulating distinct social forms with their political and moral capacities (urbanities) as well as actors (urbanites).
+The book shows ethnographic examples on three ways in which an uncommon city emerges in approaches whereby embodied plurality is mobilised–prototypes, public infrastructures, and design studio projects–activating a possible approach to urbanism: Each of these activations entails a mode of city-making (urbanising) articulating distinct social forms with their political and moral capacities (urbanities) as well as actors (urbanites).
 In closing, the three modes will be compared, paying attention to:

 – their (i) temporal and (ii) spatial scales;